ACricketToFillTheSilence/ACricketToFillTheSilence.github.io/queryparams.md

-If the developer decided that they'd rather send in the auth token using a URL parameter, the URL would become this:
+If the developer sends the auth token in a URL parameter, the URL becomes the following:

 ```
 https://apisandbox.dev.clover.com/v3/merchants/<<merchantUuid>>/customers/?access_token=<<authToken>>